kbdar/MDBSparkConnector/README.md

 Demo of data science using MongoDB spark connector and Databricks spark community version
 <table><tr><td><img src=“application/public/images/vod.png” alt=“dashboard” height=“400”></td></tr></table>

-# What is Apache Spark?

-Apache Spark is a data processing framework that can quickly perform processing tasks on very large data sets, and can also distribute data processing tasks across multiple computers, either on its own or in tandem with other distributed computing tools.
-Spark was released as an Apache open source project in 2014.
 ## Test
 With the connector, you have access to all Spark libraries for use with MongoDB datasets: Datasets for analysis with SQL (benefiting from automatic schema inference), streaming, machine learning, and graph APIs.
 You can also use the connector with the Spark Shell.